-Last but not least, it’s time to end the relationship if you can feel the two of you drift apart.
+Last but not least, one of the major reasons to break up with someone is when you can feel the two of you drift apart.

 You might feel bored with your partner, disengaged with the relationship or even exhausted of having to make it work.

 Some couples grow apart because their relationship was built on the wrong foundation like lust and some relationships don’t make it because they have no purpose.

 Whatever it is, it is a sign that you need to evaluate if the relationship is for you and you really want to progress it.

 I hope these 7 Signs it’s time to break Up will help you assess your situation and make a wise decision.
 Remember that relationships need work but shouldn’t be hard.